ClockSelect/myevic/README.md

   * Clk Speed

-        For owners of VTC-Mini (useless for VTwo owners).
+        *This setting is useless on RTC-enabled boxes (VTwo/Dual, AIO, Basic, eGrip II)*
         *This setting is only usefull if you have set the Light Sleep mode "OFF" in the Expert menu.
 See below the "LSL" setting in the Expert menu description.
 As long as the Light Sleep mode is "ON" (default setting), there is no real need to adjust the Clock Speed Ratio.*
-        The VTC mini does not have the needed 32kHz crystal soldered on the pcb to regulate the clock speed; so, another time source is used to drive the clock.
+        Some boxes (VTC-Mini, Cuboid/Mini, Presa 75W, RX75) does not have the needed 32kHz crystal soldered on the pcb to regulate the clock speed; so, another time source is used to drive the clock.
 Since its frequency is quite different, a clock speed ratio is needed to regulate the clock.
 As long as the box is awake (you're using it), the clock is regulated by the external 12.000MHz crystal, which is an accurate time source.
 Problem arises when the box enters sleep mode, since the crystal is switched off and the only clock source is the somewhat unreliable 10kHz internal oscillator of the processor.
 Clock drift mostly occurs when the box is switched off or sleeping.

         The procedure to adjust the clock speed ratio is as follow:
         * First, setup time accurately via the date/time menu or the "```evic-usb time```" command line.